Meiji Tsuho

-Meiji Tsūhō (明治通宝) refers to the first paper currency that was issued by the Imperial Japanese government during the early Meiji era.
+Meiji Tsūhō (明治通宝) refers to the first western style paper currency that was issued by the Imperial Japanese government during the early Meiji era.
 After the "yen" was officially adopted in 1871, the Japanese looked to the Western world for their improved paper currency technology.
 An agreement was made with Italian engraver Edoardo Chiossone, who designed 6 denominations of Yen, and 3 denominations of Sen. (Note: At the time "Sen" was a sub-unit of "Yen".
 100 bronze "Sen" coins equaled 1 gold or silver "Yen" coin.)
-The Japanese Government's decision to issue these notes as fiat currency ended in disaster as inflation rose following the Satsuma Rebellion.
-Meiji Tsūhō notes were ultimately demonetized towards the end of the 19th century.
+The Japanese Government's decision to issue these notes as fiat currency played a large part in their demise as inflation rose following the Satsuma Rebellion.
+Meiji Tsūhō notes were phased out in favor of convertible notes issued by the Bank of Japan before they were demonetized towards the end of the 19th century.

 Background

 During the Edo period, feudal domains issued their own scrip called hansatsu (藩札).
-While this currency supplemented the coinage of the Tokugawa shogunate, notes were restricted to circulation within the domains that issued them.
-This caused a wide variety of miscellaneous paper currency that was issued by the public and private sectors to circulate, which led to rampant counterfeiting and public confusion.
-During the Meiji Restoration in 1868 the new government stepped in and tried to put an improved currency system into place.
-Their first attempt was with Dajōkansatsu 太政官札 notes in denominations of "Rio", "Bu", and "Shu".
-These notes proved to be unpopular, and were discredited by the public which caused their value to fall.
+While hansatsu supplemented the coinage of the Tokugawa shogunate, these notes were restricted to circulate within the domains that issued them.
+This was a problem in particular as the wide variety of miscellaneous paper currency that was issued by the public and private sectors confused the public.
+Counterfeiters took full advantage of the situation with "many forgeries committed" and a government that could do little to stop them.
+During the Meiji Restoration in 1868, the new government stepped in and tried to put an improved currency system into place.
+Their first attempt of a unified currency (that ultimately failed) was with Dajōkansatsu notes in denominations of "Rio", "Bu", and "Shu".
+As these notes proved to be unpopular, they were discredited by the public which caused their value to fall.
 The final straw came in 1870, when prime minister Matsukata Masayoshi took notice of a major incident involving a domain counterfeiting Dajōkansatsu notes 太政官札贋造事件.
 This was attributed to two major defects which included "imperfect manufacturing", and the poor materials that were used for the notes.
 Masayoshi came to the conclusion that modern paper currency should be introduced with the "yen".